gdgbaroda/gdgbaroda.github.io/_posts/2018-07-26-gdd-extended.md

 [![GDD Keynote](https://i.ytimg.com/vi/zJKcxogLJws/hqdefault.jpg?sqp=-oaymwEZCPYBEIoBSFXyq4qpAwsIARUAAIhCGAFwAQ==&rs=AOn4CLC77j88u5ELPeoB9ztGMBs8kRLFpw)](https://www.youtube.com/watch?v=zJKcxogLJws&t=1030s)

-They talked about the advancement of Google in several domains, their projects in India and sessions that were to follow in those two days.
+They explained about the advancement of Google in several domains, their projects in India and sessions that were to follow in those two days.
 They discussed how they plan to find next billion customers in India in the coming years, and for this they have initiated several projects to bring wi-fi facilities to rural cities and also to teach people to use these services.
 Trainings sessions, codelabs, project demos followed this keynote.
 The trainings and sessions covered several domains including Android, Assistant, Cloud, Mobile Web, etc. running in parallel.
 Also, all these things were being live streamed on [youtube](https://www.youtube.com/watch?v=EFF8lJZh7Ak&t=23836s).
 You can have a look at the complete detailed schedule [here](https://developers.google.com/events/gdd-india/schedule/day1).

 ![During Meetup]({{page.assets}}/during_meetup.jpg){:class="img-responsive" : .center-image :height="400px" width="500px"}